 3. Purpose

-- The purpose of this policy is to establish the obligations of faculty members, other University employees, and administrative units in initiating, operating, and administering Sponsored Projects within the institutional framework of the University.
-Sponsored Projects must be conducted within the framework of a regular college, school, department, center, institute, or division of the University, or through the cooperation of several colleges, schools, departments, centers, institutes, or divisions.
+- The purpose of this policy is to establish the obligations and expectations of key stakeholders - including faculty members, staff, and administrative units - when initiating, operating, and administering Sponsored Projects within the institutional framework of the University.
+Sponsored Projects must operate within or across cooperating established University units – including colleges, schools, departments, centers, institutes, or divisions.

-- The University expects faculty members to engage in research, scholarship, and creative efforts guided by three general objectives: (a) the advancement, dissemination, and preservation of knowledge through teaching, research, and scholarship at the undergraduate, graduate, and postdoctoral levels; (b) the protection and advancement of the University's welfare and interests; and (c) the advancement and protection of the public interest and public welfare.
+- The University expects faculty members to engage in research, scholarship, and creative efforts guided by three core objectives: (1) advancing, disseminating, and preserving knowledge through teaching, research, and scholarship; (2) protecting the University's interests; and (3) advancing and protecting the public interest and welfare.

 4. Permitted External Funding

-The University will accept external Funding for Sponsored Projects which are:
+The University will accept external Funding for Sponsored Projects if the project:

-- consistent with the University's mission, supportive of its commitments to its students and the community, and consistent with its adherence to principles of academic freedom;
+- is consistent with the University's mission, supportive of its student and community commitments, and respects principles of academic freedom;

-- consistent with the standards and objectives of the academic unit and within the competence of the Principal Investigator/Project Director; and
+- is consistent with the specific academic unit’s standards and objectives and is within the expertise of the Principal Investigator/Project Director; and

-- compatible with the University’s facilities, financial resources, and administrative capacities.
+- can be accommodated by the University’s existing facilities, financial resources, and administrative capacities.

 5. Prohibited External Funding